Net-Zero Building Codes in Canada: Understanding the 2025 Changes

 Conclusion

-Whether you’re building from scratch or renovating, these changes mean better comfort, lower emissions, and long-term energy savings.
+Canada’s Net-Zero Building Codes are transitioning from prescriptive checklists to performance-based pathways that reward efficient and sustainable design.
+Whether you’re building from scratch or renovating, these changes mean greater comfort, lower emissions, and long-term energy savings for homeowners and communities alike.